Northwestern University (Evanston, Ill.). Department of Economics

 Found in 10 Collections and/or Records:

-Abstract Economist George Dalton's papers fill 59 boxes spanning the period 1945-1991.
+The papers of economist George Dalton (a member of the faculty of Northwestern University) fill 59 boxes spanning the period 1945-1991.
 Most of the material dates from 1960 to 1991.
-The papers are organized in five main categories: biographical materials, education files, correspondence, teaching files, and publications.
-Small amounts of material are arranged under the headings research files and papers presented before professional organizations.
+The papers contain biographical materials, education files, correspondence, teaching files, and publications, research files, and papers presented before professional organizations.

-The Frederick Shipp Deibler Papers, comprising five and one-half boxes are arranged in two categories: General correspondence and subject files and related material.
-A small amount of biographical material is filed in the first folder of the series.
+The Frederick Shipp Deibler Papers, comprising five and one-half boxes, consist principally of general correspondence and subject files, plus a small amount of biographical material.
 The Papers provide a rich documentary record of Deibler's academic career, his role as an economic advisor to several government boards and his participation in activities related to some of the major social issues of his time.

-Overview The Leon (1924-2013) and Rae (1935-2013) Moses Collection comprises 5 boxes and features teaching and research materials, correspondence, and writings.
-Leon Moses, was a professor in the Department of Economics at Northwestern University and served as faculty member in the Transportation Center.
-Rae Moses was a faculty member in the Linguistics Department at Northwestern University, and held the positions of Director of the Women's Studies Program and Assistant Dean of Arts and Sciences.
+Leon Moses (1924-2013), was a professor in the Department of Economics at Northwestern University and served as faculty member in the Transportation Center.
+Rae Moses (1935-2013) was a faculty member in the Linguistics Department at Northwestern University, and held the positions of Director of the Women's Studies Program and Assistant Dean of Arts and Sciences.
+The Leon and Rae Moses Collection comprises 5 boxes and features teaching and research materials, correspondence, and writings.